AndrewSRea/My_Learning_Port/Bootstrap/Components/Card/README.md

     </div>
 </div>
 ```
+(And this code example can also be found in my accompanying [card-examples-7.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/Bootstrap/Components/Card/card-examples-7.html) file.)

 When you need equal height, add `.h-100` to the cards.
 If you want equal heights by default, you can set `$card-height: 100%` in Sass.
 ```
 <div class="row row-cols-1 row-cols-md-3 g-4">